MultiSafepay/docs/content/tools/api-onboarding/add-bank-accounts.md

 The requests above can be split into two steps:

-1. **Add bank accounts**: Use the first three requests to add and retrieve bank accounts associated to a Merchant Account.
+1. **Add bank accounts**: Use the first three requests to add and retrieve bank accounts linked to a merchant account.
 2. **Verify bank accounts**: Use the last four requests to verify bank accounts.
 You can choose to verify through a payment link or by supplying a bank statement.

 ## Authentication
-All seven bank account requests require a Partner Account API key.
+All seven bank account requests require a partner account API key.
 This is not the same as a [website API key](/tools/multisafepay-control/get-your-api-key/).
 Ask your Partner Manager for more information.

 All URLs on this page are directed to our test API.
-To use the live API, change the subdomain `testapi` to `api` and use the according API key.
+To use the live API, change the subdomain `testapi` to `api` and use the corresponding API key.

 ## Add bank account

 `POST` `https://testapi.multisafepay.com/v1/json/accounts/{account_id}/bank-accounts`

-Add a new bank account to a Merchant Account.
+Add a new bank account to a merchant account.

 ### Path parameters
 |Parameter|Description|